FinianLandes/MA_Diffusion/README.md

 ### Neural Nets

-Inorder to view the Neural Nets Netron can be used with .pt files the code for the generation of this file can be found in the eval file.
+Inorder to view the Neural Nets Netron can be used with .pt files.
+Those files can be generated using the `save_architecture` function of the `Trainer` class by passing the size of an input tensor to it.

 ### Logging